Flexible Gravitational-Wave Parameter Estimation with Transformers

 At inference time, we only include tokens corresponding to available data that we wish to analyze, omitting those associated with missing information (e.g., a non-observing detector or masked frequency ranges).
 To validate and correct the resulting posterior, we apply importance sampling~(IS)~\citep{dax_is:2022}, reweighting samples from $q(\theta | d, S_n)$ to the exact posterior defined by the ranges of the original uniform-frequency data.
 Due to variance in the distribution of importance weights, the effective number of weighted samples is smaller than the number of unweighted samples.
 This ratio (the sample efficiency) serves as a performance metric.

 \sec{Results}We first evaluate \dingoT on 1000~\emph{simulated} GW~signals for each subset of the three detectors~HLV, with injections performed over the full frequency range.
 For each injection, we generate $10^5$ posterior samples and perform~IS.
 Initial sampling takes under five seconds, with phase reconstruction and IS requiring an additional five to ten minutes on 64~CPU cores.
 Median efficiencies are 26.9\%, 6.8\%, and 3.3\% for \mbox{one-,} two-, and three-detector configurations, respectively (Fig.~\ref{fig:efficiency_injections_events}a).
 Efficiencies decrease as more detectors are included, consistent with expectations: posteriors constrained by more detectors are narrower and therefore more challenging to learn for normalizing flows.
-To show that \dingoT is well calibrated, we provide \mbox{P--P~plots} for each detector configuration and additional information in the Supplemental Material.
+To show that \dingoT is well calibrated, we provide \mbox{P--P~plots} for each detector configuration and additional information in the Supplemental Material~\citep{supplemental}.

-Second, we evaluate \dingoT on all events from~O3 that fall within our prior, employing the specific data analysis settings from the official catalogs~\citep{ligo_gwtc-21:2024, ligo_gwtc-3:2023}.
+Second, we evaluate \dingoT on all BBHs from~O3 that fall within our prior, employing the specific data analysis settings from the official catalogs~\citep{ligo_gwtc-21:2024, ligo_gwtc-3:2023}.
 For each event, we obtain posterior samples as above and summarize sample efficiencies in Fig.~\ref{fig:efficiency_injections_events}b.
 Across the 48~events, we find a median efficiency of 4.2\%; 2-detector events perform slightly better at 4.5\%, while 3-detector events reach 4.2\%.
 This outperforms a baseline \dingo NPE model trained for fixed data analysis settings, which obtains a median efficiency of 1.4\% across 30~HLV events evaluated on the full frequency range.
 In general, sample efficiencies of real data (in contrast to injections) can be negatively impacted by misspecification of the signal and noise model.
+Excluding such events increases the median sample efficiency from 4.2\% to 5.2\% for all events (see Supplemental Material~\citep{supplemental}).